liamfrazer/software-engineer-journey/docs/Learning/Complete CSharp Unity Game Developer 3D/Introduction to Classes.md

 * "need to know" level of access
 * E.g Don't let everything access everything else
 * Only methods in our Movement class can alter our player's movement speed

+## Classes already built for us
+* Unity has many classes already created
+* We write the class name then use the dot operator to access things within that class
+*